 Online Video Poker

-Video Poker Machine PhotoVideo poker is a favorite game of millions of players and is hugely popular in both landbased and online casinos.
-The game is not that difficult to comprehend and is preferred by many because of its dynamics and low house edge.
-If you have ever played slots, you undoubtedly will notice a similarity between this game and video poker since the latter resembles an arcade to a great extent.
+Video Poker Machine PhotoVideo poker is a favourite game of millions of players and is hugely popular in both land-based and online casinos.
+The game is not difficult to comprehend and is preferred by many because of its dynamics and low house edge.
+If you have ever played slots, you will undoubtedly notice a similarity between this game and video poker, as the latter resembles arcade gaming to a great extent.
 Unlike slots, however, video poker is not entirely based on chance since players are able to profit by incorporating certain strategies into their gameplay.
-It is precisely decision-making that renders video poker a more exciting game to play.
+It is precisely this element of decision-making that renders video poker a more exciting game to play.

-Those who have previous experience at the regular poker tables will find it even easier to play since the game is based on the standard five-card draw variation of poker.
-What further increases the appeal of this enticing game is the possibility of collecting large payouts as well as the anonymity it offers, which renders it the perfect option for those who prefer to play alone.
-Since video poker combines both luck and skill, its popularity continues to increase, with hundreds of brick-and-mortar and web-based casinos offering exhaustive collections of variations of the game.
+Those who have previous experience at the regular poker tables will find it even easier to play, since the game is based on the standard five-card draw variation of poker.
+What further increases the appeal of this enticing game is the possibility of collecting large payouts, as well as the anonymity it offers, which makes it the perfect option for those who prefer to play alone.
+Since video poker combines both luck and skill, its popularity continues to increase, with hundreds of brick-and-mortar and web-based casinos offering exhaustive collections of the game’s variations.

-At the turn of the 20th century, the father of the slot machine, Charles Fey, created the first ever video poker machine which was capable of automatically awarding monetary prizes to the players who succeeded in forming the highest-ranking hand, the Royal Flush.
-Fey was also the person to introduce the first machine which had the Hold functionality – a feature all video poker machines share today, allowing players to choose which cards to keep and which ones to discard in an attempt to improve their hand.
+At the turn of the 20th century, the father of the slot machine, Charles Fey, created the first-ever video poker machine, which was capable of automatically awarding monetary prizes to the players who succeeded in forming the highest-ranking hand, the Royal Flush.
+Fey was also the person to introduce the first machine to feature the Hold functionality – a feature all video poker machines share today, allowing players to choose which cards to keep and which ones to discard in an attempt to improve their hand.

-This was followed by the addition of the Draw feature which introduced a certain degree of skill to the game and video poker quickly took off, with machines being available in the majority of liquor stores and smoke shops throughout the United States.
-The interesting thing about the early machines was they did not contain the entire deck of 52 cards since the Jack of hearts and the Ten of spades were removed – something many of the players had no idea about.
-This is important, because the removal of these two cards, in particular, decreases the probability of forming a Royal Flush with about 50%.
+This was followed by the addition of the Draw feature, which introduced a certain degree of skill to the game, and video poker quickly took off, with machines being available in the majority of liquor stores and smoke shops throughout the United States.
+The interesting thing about the early machines was that they did not contain the entire deck of 52 cards, since the Jack of hearts and the Ten of spades were removed – something many players had no idea about.
+This is important because the removal of these two cards, in particular, decreases the probability of forming a Royal Flush by about 50%.

-The game continued to evolve throughout the years and the first ever electronic video poker machine made its entry to the market in the 1970s.
+The game continued to evolve throughout the years and the first-ever electronic video poker machine made its entry into the market in the 1970s.
 This was followed by the installation of hundreds of video poker machines on casino floors all over Las Vegas in the 1980s.
 What further gave the game’s popularity a massive boost was changing the lowest-ranking hand from Two Pair to a pair of Jacks or Better.

-Today, video poker is one of most widely played casino games in the world, with many different variations being available online and in landbased gambling venues.
-Some of the most well-known variants include Jacks or Better, Deuces Wild, Aces and Faces, Tens or Better, and Double Bonus Poker, among others.
+Today, video poker is one of the most widely played casino games in the world, with many different variations available online and in land-based gambling venues.
+Some of the best-known variants include Jacks or Better, Deuces Wild, Aces and Faces, Tens or Better, and Double Bonus Poker, among others.

 Video Poker Photo of First Machine